samirsahoo007/bigdata/README.md

 * Cassandra is a distributed and wide-column NoSQL data store.
 * Hue(Hadoop User Experience) is a web-based interactive query editor that enables you to interact with data warehouses.
 It allows you to browse, analyze query (hive, pig or impala) and visualizie data.
 * Data Lakes: A data lake is a storage repository that holds a large amount of data in its native, raw format.
+* Zeppelin: Zeppelin is web-based notebook that enables interactive data analytics(data visulisation and exploration).

 #### Notes:
 * Flume is service for efficiently collecting, aggregating, and moving large amounts of log data